zzo/JUTE/README.md

 OR any other permutation of test specification as outlined above.

+#### Running tests through PhantomJS

+Once you have set the 'phantomjs' and 'screen' npm variables you can use the PhantomJS backend.

+Specify --phantomjs to run the submitted tests through PhantomJS:

+    jute_submit_test --phantomjs --test path/to/test/index.html

+Currently the PhantomJS backend will snapshot EVERY test regardless of success or failure.

 #### Specifying code coverage

-If you'd like your test(s) to run with code coverage enabled add the querystring '?do_coverage=1' to each test you want code coverage enabled for:
+Note code coverage is now enabled BY DEFAULT!

+If you do NOT want code coverage use the '?do_coverage=0' query string.

-    % jute_submit_test --test path/to/my/test/index.html?do_coverage=1
+    % jute_submit_test --test path/to/my/test/index.html?do_coverage=0

 OR

-    % jute_submit_test --sel_host 10.3.4.45 --test path/to/test/index.html?do_coverage=1
+    % jute_submit_test --sel_host 10.3.4.45 --test path/to/test/index.html?do_coverage=0

 OR

-    % jute_submit_test --test path/to/my/test/index.html?do_coverage=1 --test path/to/other/test/index.html --test path/to/other/other/test.html
+    % jute_submit_test --test path/to/my/test/index.html?do_coverage=0 --test path/to/other/test/index.html --test path/to/other/other/test.html

 !!
 NOTE docRoot/testDir will be prepended to the specified test files. !!

-NOTE by default JUTE now ALWAYS generates code coverage information
+Again by default JUTE ALWAYS generates code coverage information

 JUTE Output
 ============